 • Crush the canned whole tomatoes by hand into a bowl.

 • Select the Sauté setting on the Instant Pot and let the pot heat up for a few minutes before adding the olive oil.
 Once the oil is hot, add the onion and a pinch of salt.
-Cook until the onion is browned and completely soft, about 6 minutes.
+Cook until the onion is lightly browned and completely soft, 6 to 8 minutes.

 • Add the carrots, garlic, 1 teaspoon of the salt, and the pepper.
 Cook until the carrots are just starting to soften, 2 to 3 minutes.